davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 Each of the areas will yield line names e.g. 'sidebar' area will yield lines named 'sidebar-start' and 'sidebar-end'.
 A line may have several names, derived from the area names.

-grid areas are assigned without quotes, but references from grod-area-template within quotes. grid-template-area has one string per 'row'
+grid areas are assigned without quotes, but references from grid-area-template within quotes. grid-template-area has one string per 'row'

 You could overdo it tho'.